Yes, Verbal Abuse Is A Crime In California

 Verbal Abuse & Domestic Violence Laws

-In California, domestic violence is legally occurs when there is abuse or threats of abuse against people who are:
+In California, domestic violence legally occurs when there is abuse or threats of abuse against people who are:

 - Married or registered domestic partners